Stormwater Management Program

 Can I dispose of used motor oil on the ground or in the garbage?

 NEVER dispose used motor oil on the ground; in a ditch, creek, river, or lake; in a storm drain; or in the garbage.
 It’s against the law.
 Texas law prohibits dumping used oil on land or into sewers or waterways.
 Texas has also banned used oil filters from being placed in or accepted for disposal in a landfill.
+Just one improperly disposed oil change can contaminate up to one million gallons of fresh water.
+Even small amounts can pollute large areas and threaten aquatic life.

 Where can I take my used motor oil?